mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 exchange message.
 If the initiator decides not to do the optimization, then it just sends the rekeying request message as the original way, the rekeying is conducted as {{!RFC7296}} defined.
+If the initiator and responder decides to do the optimization, then the IKE SA rekeying uses PFS by default.

 ### Rekeying IKE SAs When No Change of Initiator and Responder's Cryptographic Suites {#ikerekeynochange}